zzsarya/ju-base-notes/README.md

 yo base
 What are some things to do after a short vacation?
 Will the problems in the contract be resolved?
+I've warmed up a bit.
+Have a good start on Monday!